 Amazon really struck gold with their Amazon Fire Stick.
 It was a way to bring streaming at an affordable price to pretty much every household in the world.
-It has gone through a few updates, but the biggest one is this brand-new Fire TV Stick 4K which we are taking a closer look at today.
+It has gone through a few updates, but the biggest one is this brand-new Fire TV Stick 4K with Alexa Voice which we are taking a closer look at today.

 The Amazon Fire TV Stick 4K is the latest version of the popular Fire Stick that Amazon has sold millions of.
 More and more people now have a 4KTV thanks to the prices on them plummeting over the last couple of years, but not everyone has fully embraced 4K content just yet.

 That is the aim of this latest version of the Amazon Fire Stick.
 It is here to make 4K streaming as easy and affordable as possible.

 It is the cheapest 4K streaming device currently

 It could not be any easier to use

 Comes with Alexa voice remote in the box

 Offers full 4K HDR support

 Your TV’s USB will probably not be able to power it